superbay/knowledge/rails4.1/5_main_feature.markdown

 [release notes](http://weblog.rubyonrails.org/2013/12/18/Rails-4-1-beta1)

+### CSRF protection from remote <script> tags

+Cross-site request forgery (CSRF) protection now covers GET requests with JavaScript responses, too.
+That prevents a third-party site from referencing your JavaScript URL and attempting to run it to extract sensitive data.

+This means any of your tests that hit .js URLs will now fail CSRF protection unless they use xhr.
+Upgrade your tests to be explicit about expecting XmlHttpRequests.
+Instead of post :create, format: :js, switch to the explicit xhr :post, :create, format: :js.

 ### config/secrets.yml

 Rails 4.1 will generate a new secrets.yml file in the config folder for new applications.
 By default, this file contains the application's secret_key_base, but it could also be used to store other secrets such as access keys for external APIs.